cstettler/poc-thymeleaf-pattern-library/README.md

 - use Post-CSS in UI components
 - use JavaScript in UI components
 - use images in UI components (currently only png)
+- use Thymeleaf fragments as components with help of the custom dialect
 - live reload when editing UI components or pattern library application